5.6 Working with TIME-TAG Data

 5.6.2 Converting TIME-TAG Data to an Image

 The stistools task inttag was developed to convert the TIME-TAG table (EVENTS tables) into one or more sub-exposures using a user specified time increment.
 The result is similar to the ACCUM mode data.
 The default start time here is the first value in the GTI table.
 The time increment value can be adjusted so that each sub-exposure has reasonable signal-to-noise.
 Details regarding the inttag task and its parameters can be found at https://stistools.readthedocs.io/en/latest/inttag.html.
+A fix to a bug when calculating uncertainties for the inttag sub-exposures is currently in development.

 5.6.3 Echelle TIME-TAG Data

-STIS echelle TIME-TAG data that are converted to images and calibrated, will require longer processing and calibration time because they consist of many orders, especially if multiple sub-exposures are created with inttag.
+STIS echelle TIME-TAG data that are converted to images and calibrated will require longer processing and calibration time because they consist of many orders, especially if multiple sub-exposures are created with inttag.
 After converting the TIME-TAG data into an image and calibrating it, one can be used to extract wavelength dependent data for a single order from the _x1d file as shown in the example below:

 >>> from astropy.table import Table